-In June 2016, John Fasusi ("Fasusi") purchased a car from GN Auto, LLC ("GN Auto"), a used car dealership in Chantilly, Virginia.
-After discovering problems with the car, Fasusi filed a complaint in the Circuit Court of Fairfax County against GN Auto and Gaby Touma ("Touma"), the owner of GN Auto.
+In May 2016, Susan Courtney ("Courtney") purchased a car from GN Auto, LLC ("GN Auto"), a used car dealership in Chantilly, Virginia.
+After discovering problems with the car, Courtney filed a complaint in the Circuit Court of Fairfax County against GN Auto and Gaby Touma ("Touma"), the owner of GN Auto.

 Zach Byrd ("Byrd"), the manager of GN Auto, retained attorney David Mahdavi ("Mahdavi") to represent GN Auto.
 Mahdavi subsequently filed a motion to compel arbitration on behalf of GN Auto, relying on an arbitration provision in the sales contract (the "arbitration provision").
-The arbitration provision provides that either party to the sales contract "may elect to resolve any Claim by neutral, binding arbitration and not by a court action."
-The arbitration provision defines "Claim" as "any claim, dispute or controversy between you and us or our employees, agents, successors, assigns or affiliates arising from or relating to . . . the condition of the Property."
+The arbitration provision provides that either party to the sales contract "may elect to resolve any Claim by neutral, binding arbitration and not by a court action" and defines the term "Claim" as "any claim, dispute or controversy between you and us or our employees, agents, successors, assigns or affiliates arising from or relating to . . . the condition of the Property."

 Mahdavi also filed a separate motion to compel arbitration on behalf of Touma.
-This motion asserted that Touma could enforce the arbitration provision because the claims asserted by Fasusi arose solely from acts committed in connection with the sale of the vehicle.
+This motion asserted that Touma could enforce the arbitration provision because the claims asserted by Courtney arose solely out of acts committed in connection with the sale of the vehicle.
 The motion further claimed that Touma could enforce the arbitration provision under agency principles and equitable estoppel.
 The circuit court granted the motions to compel arbitration and referred the matter to arbitration through the McCammon Group ("TMG").